Low back pain: Management of acute low back pain

-==== Management of chronic low back pain ====
+Management of chronic low back pain

-Exercise therapy is effective in decreasing pain and improving physical function, trunk muscle strength and the mental health for those with chronic low back pain.
+Physical therapy is effective in decreasing pain and improving physical function, trunk muscle strength, and the mental health for those with chronic low back pain.
 It also improves long-term function and appears to reduce recurrence rates for as long as six months after the completion of the program.
-The observed treatment effect for the exercise when compared to no treatment, usual care or placebo, improved pain (low‐certainty evidence), but improvements were small for functional limitations outcomes (moderate‐certainty evidence).
-There is no evidence that one particular type of exercise therapy is more effective than another, so the form of exercise used can be based on patient or practitioner preference, availability and cost.
+The observed treatment effect for exercise when compared to no treatment, usual care or placebo, improved pain (low‐certainty evidence), but improvements were small for functional limitations (moderate‐certainty evidence).
+There is no evidence that one particular type of exercise therapy is more effective than another, so the form of exercise used can be based on preference, availability and cost.

 The Alexander technique appears useful for chronic back pain, and there is some evidence to support small benefits from the use of yoga.
-If a person with chronic low back pain is motivated, it is recommended to use yoga and tai chi as a form of treatment, but this is not recommended to treat acute or subacute low back pain.
-Motor control exercise, which involves guided movement and use of normal muscles during simple tasks which then builds to more complex tasks, improves pain and function up to 20 weeks, but there was little difference compared to manual therapy and other forms of exercise.
-Motor control exercise accompanied by manual therapy also produces similar reductions in pain intensity when compared to general strength and condition exercise training, yet only the latter also improved muscle endurance and strength, whilst concurrently decreased self-reported disability.
+Motor control exercise, which involves guided movement and use of normal muscles during simple tasks building to more complex tasks, improves pain and function up to 20 weeks, but there was little difference compared to manual therapy and other forms of exercise.
+Motor control exercise accompanied by manual therapy also produces similar reductions in pain intensity when compared to general strength and condition exercise training, yet only the latter improved muscle endurance and strength, while concurrently decreasing self-reported disability.
 Aquatic therapy is recommended as an option in those with other preexisting conditions like extreme obesity, degenerative joint disease, or other conditions that limit progressive walking.
-Aquatic therapy is recommended for chronic and subacute low back pain in those with a preexisting condition.
-Aquatic therapy is not recommended for people that have no preexisting condition that limits their progressive walking.
-There is low-to-moderate quality evidence that supports pilates in low back pain for the reduction of pain and disability, however there is no conclusive evidence that pilates is better than any other form of exercise for low back pain.
+Aquatic therapy is not recommended for people with no preexisting condition that limits their progressive walking.
+There is low-to-moderate quality evidence that supports pilates in low back pain for the reduction of pain and disability, although there is no conclusive evidence that pilates is better than any other form of exercise for low back pain.